 Saunders’ luck finally changed this time, as Villa won 1-0.

-Having lifted the trophy as Manchester City skipper in 1970, Tony Brook returned as manager, and took on Newcastle United in the Final.
+Having lifted the trophy as Manchester City skipper in 1970, Tony Book returned as manager, and took on Newcastle United in the Final.
 Nineteen-year-old Peter Barnes scored to put City ahead before Newcastle equalised, and it would be the only Geordie on the pitch who would win the game for City.
 Dennis Tueart’s incredible overhead kick remains one of the great League Cup Final goals.

 Tueart: “It’s not the best overhead kick I’ve ever scored in my life… the most important, but not the best.
 I couldn’t see where it went, but when I turned around and saw where it had ended up, I’d still be running around the stadium now if they hadn’t caught me!”